-A. An applicant shall submit to the Board at least 6 weeks before the examination:
+A. An applicant for licensure by examination shall submit to the Board:

 (a) Proof of completion of high school or attainment of equivalent education; and

 (b) A certificate of completion from each electrology instruction program attended, with verification of the number of hours completed in each theory and clinical training; and

 (5) Written, verified evidence satisfactory to the Board that the applicant has completed the application for a criminal history records check by submitting the following: